Grazfather/grazfather.github.io/_posts/2016-03-06-BKP-PWN5-Complex-Calc.md

 Luckily for us, we can do just that: In our last ROP we only needed a few of the global vars (`sub` and `divv`), leaving us `add` and `mul` to fill with allocation metadata.
 Testing with a valid allocation, I confirmed that garbage data at -0x10 doesn't seem to affect the freeing, making our job easier.

 Since the ROP is the same, we should only need a few changes:

 1. Instead of writing NULL on the stack, we need to be careful to overwrite the buf pointer with a pointer to our fake allocation.
 2. We need to write two blocks of junk metadata.
 The first must have a size that is the correct distance away from the second and have the low bit set.
 The second must only have the low bit set.

 I spent _way_ too much time trying to make these metadata blocks contiguous (16 bytes apart), but eventually realized that the minimum distance is the minimum alloc (1) plus the size of the metadata (16) rounded up.
-Lucky for us, `add` and `mul` are indeed that distance.
+Lucky for us, `add` and `mul` are indeed that distance apart.

 I populated the first block by providing two numbers to the app opration whose sum is 0x21.
 This required a negative number, since there was an unsigned check to ensure the operant is greater than 39.